Can You Use a Credit Card to Purchase Cryptocurrency?

 Some cryptocurrency exchanges might be based outside the United States.
 Using your credit card to purchase cryptocurrency on international exchange could incur a foreign transaction fee if your credit card issuer charges one.
 Foreign transaction fees are typically 3 percent of the transaction amount.
 That’s a $30 foreign transaction fee for every $1,000 of cryptocurrency you purchase.

 Credit card issuers have varying reasons for blocking the purchase of cryptocurrency.
-Capital One, for example, says its declining cryptocurrency purchases due to lack of mainstream acceptance and the high risks of fraud, losses, and volatility in the cryptocurrency market.
+Capital One, for example, made the decision to decline cryptocurrency purchases due to lack of mainstream acceptance and the high risks of fraud, losses, and volatility in the cryptocurrency market.
 You can check with your credit card issuer to find out whether they’ve blocked cryptocurrency purchases before initiating a transaction.

 Many cryptocurrency exchanges are scams and prey on people's eagerness to earn a profit.
 It's important to research thoroughly before you make any cryptocurrency purchases.
 Of course, credit card fraud protection eliminates your liability for fraudulent purchases made on your credit card.
 You want to be sure you're not being scammed no matter what payment method you use.

 Your Credit Score Could Be Impacted, Depending on the Amount of Your Available Credit Used to Purchase Cryptocurrency

 Credit utilization — the amount of credit you use — is a major factor in your credit score.
 The more of your credit you use, the more it affects your credit score.
 Running up a big credit card balance on cryptocurrency is likely to be damaging to your credit score.
 It’s even worse if you charge more than you can afford to pay and fall behind on your payments.